-- Develop a Standard Operating Procedure (SOP) for the new Oiled Wildlife Response Module, according to DG Echo guidelines and international standards for oiled wildlife response and preparedness.
+- Developed a Standard Operating Procedure (SOP) for the new Oiled Wildlife Response Module, according to DG Echo guidelines and international standards for oiled wildlife response and preparedness.

-- Develop a professional training course that will be used to develop the skills and knowledge of European experts from various countries to qualify them to become members of the EUROWA Module.
+- Developed a professional training course that will be used to develop the skills and knowledge of European experts from various countries to qualify them to become members of the EUROWA Module.

-- Provide centralised training courses to the project team and interested organisations and individuals from Member States to allow the Module to draw from a considerable number of experts from different countries.
+- Provided centralised training courses to the project team and interested organisations and individuals from Member States to allow the Module to draw from a considerable number of experts from different countries.

 - Maintain a European stockpile of oiled wildlife response equipment and ensure the availability and mobilisation of the appropriate equipment as part of the Module.